danspielman/Laplacians.jl/README.md

 *  [Low Stretch Spanning Trees](http://danspielman.github.io/Laplacians.jl/LSST/index.html
 *  [Information about solving Laplacian equations](http://danspielman.github.io/Laplacians.jl/solvers/index.html)
 *  And, try the chimera and wtedChimera graph generators.
 They are designed to generate a wide variety of graphs so as to exercise code.

+# Version 0.0.3, November 4, 2016

+This version does not yet work with Julia 0.5.0.
+The last version of Julia with which it works is 0.4.7.
+We hope to fix that soon.

+If you want to solve Laplacian equations, we recommend the KMPLapSolver.
+For SDD equations, we recommend the KMPSDDSolver.